EMGuyant/inquisitive-nature/_posts/2022-10-24-power-bi-filter-context.md

 ## Review
 One of the early stages of creating any Power BI report is the development of the data model.
 The data model will consist of data tables, relationships, and calculations.
 There are two types of calculations: calculated columns, and measures.

-Check out [Power BI Fundamentals: Part 1 - Row Context](https://ethanguyant.com/blog/2022-09-28-power-bi-row-context/){: .post__link} for key differences between calculated columns and measures.
+Check out [Power BI Row Context: Understanding the Power of Context in Calculations](https://ethanguyant.com/blog/2022-09-28-power-bi-row-context/){: .post__link} for key differences between calculated columns and measures.

 All expressions, either from a calculated column or a measure, get evaluated within the evaluation context.
 The evaluation context limits the values in the current scope when evaluating an expression.
 The filter context and/or the row context make up the evaluation context.

-[Power BI Fundamentals: Part 1 - Row Context](https://ethanguyant.com/blog/2022-09-28-power-bi-row-context/){: .post__link} of this series explores the row context in depth.
-While [Power BI Fundamentals: Part 2 - Iterator Functions](https://ethanguyant.com/blog/2022-10-11-power-bi-iterators/){: .post__link} explores iterator functions, which are functions that create row context.
+[Power BI Row Context: Understanding the Power of Context in Calculations](https://ethanguyant.com/blog/2022-09-28-power-bi-row-context/){: .post__link} of this series explores the row context in depth.
+While [Power BI Iterators: Unleashing the Power of Iteration in Power BI Calculations](https://ethanguyant.com/blog/2022-10-11-power-bi-iterators/){: .post__link} explores iterator functions, which are functions that create row context.

 This post is the third of a Power BI Fundamental series with a focus on the filter context.
 The example file used in this post is located here -<a class="social-list__link" href="https://github.com/EMGuyant/power-bi-key-fundamentals"><i class="fab fa-github"></i> GitHub</a>.